RediCloud/docs/docs/fetcher/uuid_fetcher.md

 # UUID Fetcher

 The UUID fetcher is a simple fetcher that fetches the name of a player from the UUID or the UUID from the name.
+The fetcher don´t fetch the texture url directly from the Mojang API, it uses the [Minetools api](https://api.minetools.eu).

 ## Name from their UUID